nus-cs2103-AY2122S2/ip/README.md

 - `find homework`

 ### Update task
-Can update either only the task description or only the date or both. <br/>
+Can update either only the task description or both the task description and date. <br/>

 Format: <br/>